microchip-pic-avr-examples/pic16f18075-cubicle-doorbell-mplab-mcc/README.md

 **Step 2:** Select the correct configuration as shown in Figure 5 by using Table 1 with the known Door/Desk Module and the Free/Pro setting

-**Step 3:** Press the 'Project Properties' button to open the Project Properties window.
+**Step 3:** Right click on the project name in MPLABX and select the "Project Properties' button to open the Project Properties window.
 Select the PICKit 4 from the Tools drop-down menu as shown in Figure 6

 *Figure 6 - Select the PICKit 4 from Tools Menu*